c0deZ3R0/go-sync-kit/examples/HTTP_EXAMPLES.md

 ## 🌐 Production Notes

 **For Production:**
+- Use `main_production.go` for graceful shutdown handling
 - Replace `sqlite.New()` with `postgres.New()`
 - Add authentication/authorization to HTTP transport
 - Configure proper logging and monitoring
 - Use environment variables for connection strings
 - Add TLS/HTTPS configuration
+- Consider load balancing and reverse proxy setup

 **Scaling:**
 - Multiple clients can sync with single server